 You know how you reach for a book often to read to your child, and quite honestly don’t pay attention to who the author is until you’re doing research for a Black History Series for your blog?
 Yeah.
 That.

 Angela Johnson is a favorite around here because of two particular books – Lily Brown’s Paintings and Wind Flyers.
 The stories are so beautiful, and ones that we’ve learned to cherish over the years.
 She has authored books that range from Preschool-aged to young adult.
 Every one of her books is an offering to each stage of childhood.

 I love that each and every child in my home has enjoyed her books at some point in time in their lives and that they’ll continue to pick them up to enjoy for more years to come.

 This post contains affiliate links, meaning at no additional cost per you, I will earn a commission if you click through and make a purchase.

 This post is part of our Black Authors Series

-I hope that you’ll continue to join us this month for our series on Black Children’s Authors, and pick up some of these books for your home library.
+I hope that you’ll continue to join us this month for our series on amazing Black authors, activists, artists, innovators, and athletes.
+Please pick up some of these books and other information for your home library.
 Sharing the gift of diverse literacy with everyone in your home.